sawcce/jasonbase/readme.md

 })
 ```

-By default, if you do not set a hook for a path Daniilbase will reject the request.
+By default, if you do not set a hook for a path, Jasonbase will reject the request.

-To add privileges you can just go into server > api > auth > your-key.json
+To add privileges, go into server > api > auth > your-key.json, and then
-and then

 ```json
 {